Sunday, December 21, 2025

 I don't generally post new information on a frequent basis but here's some recent additions - some of these might not be stricktly history related but information which I'm looking to share:

-This first item is history related and speaks for itself - as far as it goes.
+This next item is history related and speaks for itself - as far as it goes.
 It also appears in 'Walkers Are Welcome' at the foot of the blog and is related to that post.

 The following is merely a short video of Goldfinches in our garden garden recently (September 2025).